 At one time, the Run for God program offered a 10k/Half-Marathon Challenge.
 However, the organizers have decided to focus on the 5K program as a pathway to running and faith.

 The devotional books (a series of Devotions: Finding God in a Runners Space) are ideal for runners with significant running experience and knowledge of running principles.

 There are many facets to the Run for God program.
 The core program (with student book and leader’s guide) prepares participants for a 5K run.
 Lessons cover running skills and Bible study, including ways to understand and share the Christian faith.
 Offerings that complement and support the program include:

 - Run for God shirts and gear that provoke conversation

 - Online promotion of class sessions that also provides website registration and liability waivers

 - Private Facebook group to share ideas and get questions answered on program implementation

-In addition to the 5k materials, there are resources that can help churches offer more advanced running programs.
-These include a running club, devotional books, and guides for longer distances.
+In addition to the 5k materials, there are resources that can help instructors.
+These include the devotional books and newsletter.

 Thoughts on the Program Design and Execution